Pranish-37/Smart-Irrigation-System/README.md

 ## Installation Instructions
 1. Set up the Arduino and connect all components as shown in the circuit diagram.
-2. Upload the Arduino code provided in the `code/` directory.
+2. Download the main.ino code and run.
 3. Power the system and monitor the results.

 ## Future Improvements